tekknolagi/tekknolagi.github.com/_posts/2025-05-20-simple-search.md

     return accuracies
 ```

-Let's start by evaluating a baseline search engine.
-This implementation doesn't use word embeddings at all.
-We just normalize the text, and count the number of times each query word occur in the document, then rank the documents by number of query word occurrences.
 Plotting top-k accuracy for various values of k gives us the following chart.
 Note that we get higher accuracy as we increase k -- in the limit, as k approaches our number of documents we approach 100% accuracy.

-You also might notice that the accuracy increases as we increase the number of keywords.
-We can see also the lines getting closer together as the number of keywords increases, which indicates there are diminishing marginal returns for each new keyword.
+Also, accuracy increases as we increase the number of keywords.
+Finally, we can see the lines getting closer together as the number of keywords increases, which indicates there are diminishing marginal returns for each new keyword.

 <figure>
   <img src="/assets/img/search-top-k.png" />